aferikoglou/ECE-Diploma/README.md

 # Resource Aware GPU Scheduling in Kubernetes Infrastructure

 In this project we tried to create a custom Kubernetes GPU scheduler based on [Kube-Knots](docs/papers) paper and compare it with the [official NVIDIA GPU device plugin](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/) and the [Alibaba GPU sharing scheduler extender](https://www.alibabacloud.com/blog/gpu-sharing-scheduler-extender-now-supports-fine-grained-kubernetes-clusters_594926).

-Our Kubernetes cluster consists of three nodes kube-master, kube-cpu and kube-gpu.
-The kube-master node is the admin node of the cluster while kube-cpu and kube-gpu are the worker nodes.
-Their main difference is that kube-gpu node has GPU access while kube-cpu has not.
-As a GPU we used a NVIDIA TESLA V100 card.

-The proposed experimental infrastructure contains a GPU monitoring system.
-Our monitoring system consists of DCGM node exporter (exports GPU metrics in timeseries format) and [Prometheus TSDB](https://prometheus.io/) (stores GPU metrics and provides PromQL for quering the data).

-The used workloads where created using image classification and object detection tasks from the [MLPerf Inference benchmark](https://mlperf.org/inference-overview/) suite.
+The aim of our scheduler is to face the GPU memory over-provisioning problem by using real-time metrics from the used graphics card.
+We show that we can achieve better QoS and higher GPU resource utilization compared to the above mentioned schedulers, for a variety of ML cloud representative workloads.

-Our proposed system creates a workload and feeds it to all our available schedulers.
-Each workload is fed multiple times to each scheduler For each workload execution a set of GPU metrics are exported and plotted.
-The execution statistics data for each Job are also exported.
-These data are used for the comparison of our schedulers.
+The proposed system creates a workload based on a configuration file and feeds it in a specified rate to all the available schedulers using different memory over-provisioning percentages.
+For each experiment metrics from the graphics card are exported and plotted.
+In addition, execution statistics for each Job of the workload are exported.
+These data are used for the comparison of the available schedulers concerning the QoS and the resource utilization.

-> The container images that are used can be found in this [Dockerhub account](https://hub.docker.com/search?q=aferikoglou&type=image).

 More information for this project can be found in the detailed report in __docs__ folder.